 If You Arrive Late

-How We Are Keeping You Safe During the Flu Season and COVID-19 Pandemic
+How We Keep You Safe During Flu and Covid Seasons

 All ECOBGYN offices follow guidelines from the Centers for Disease Control (CDC) and the Massachusetts Department of Public Health for all COVID-19 and Flu practices including masking and other infection control, testing, isolation, quarantine, and vaccination.